ncadou/ssh-reverse-proxy/README.md

 your development computer at home.

-To accomplish this you would add a website in your WebFaction control panel using the domain name of your choice, with a single "Custom app (listening on port)" application mounted on "/".
+To accomplish this you would add a website in your WebFaction control panel using the domain name of your choice, with a single `Custom app (listening on port)` application mounted on `/`.
 WebFaction will assign a port to your app which you will reuse like so (assuming you neatly place all your docker volumes in some location like `/srv/docker/volumes`):